 Hypothyroidism results from low levels of thyroid hormone with varied etiology and manifestations.
 Untreated hypothyroidism increases morbidity and mortality.
 In the United States, autoimmune thyroid disease (Hashimoto thyroiditis) is the most common cause of hypothyroidism, but globally lack of iodine in the diet is the most common cause.
 The patient presentation can vary from asymptomatic disease to myxedema coma.
 Today, the diagnosis of hypothyroidism is easily made with simple blood tests and can be treated with exogenous thyroid hormone.

-Hyperthyroidism is majorly divided into two categories, primary and secondary (central) hypothyroidism.
+Hypothyroidism is majorly divided into two categories, primary and secondary (central) hypothyroidism.
 Hypothyroidism is termed primary when the thyroid gland itself is not able to produce adequate amounts of thyroid hormone.
-The less common, secondary or central hypothyroidism is labeled when the thyroid gland itself is normal, and the pathology is related to the pituitary gland or hypothalamus.
+The less common, secondary, or central hypothyroidism is labeled when the thyroid gland itself is normal, and the pathology is related to the pituitary gland or hypothalamus.

 The most prevalent etiology of primary hypothyroidism is an iodine deficiency in iodine-deficient geographic areas worldwide.
 Autoimmune thyroid diseases are the leading causes of hypothyroidism in the United States and the iodine-sufficient regions.
 Hashimoto thyroiditis is the most common etiology in the United States, and it has a strong association with lymphoma.
 Etiology can be influenced locally by iodine fortification and the emergence of new iodine-deficient areas.